robwoods-cam/knapsack_distribution/README.md

   - **Dominance Handling**

       * Items and nodes are classified as **dominated** or **non-dominated** based on value and weight comparisons.
+      * An item with equal (or higher) value than an item with equal (or lower) weight dominates.
+      * When two items are equal in weight and value, an arbitrary ranking is applied to simulate the simpler instance, as one item can be ignored.
       * Dominated items are strictly weaker and influence branching decisions.

   - **Node Distribution Calculation**